top of page

 Then Rich became an Assistant Director, making tea on the sets of dramas and feature films like Batman Begins and Alexander, which was great fun even though he doesn't drink tea.

 He impressed some nice people with his ideas and got a job as a Creative, making promos and trailers at a place called Red Bee Media.
-He started chopping up old comedies, won lots of shiny awards, and was soon writing, directing and editing advertising campaigns for big drama series on the BBC.
+He started chopping up old comedies, won lots of shiny awards, and was soon writing, directing and editing promotional campaigns for drama series on the BBC.

-But much as he enjoyed advertising other people's stories, he'd always wanted to tell his own.
+But much as he enjoyed advertising other people's episodes, he'd always wanted to direct his own.
 So in 2010 he went freelance and relocated to Cardiff to work on various ridiculously exciting projects for BBC Wales.
 His many mini Doctor Who adventures turned out rather well and he was soon asked to shoot an entire episode, making him the youngest ever director of the show since it returned in 2005.
 And that went rather well too.
 "Let's Kill Hitler" got nominated for Director Debut Of The Year at the Edinburgh International Television Festival Channel Of The Year Awards in 2012.

 bottom of page